-My interest in art began early in life thanks to the encouragement of my mother and teachers.
-I felt my talent was validated when I began winning awards in high school.
+My interest in art began early in life thanks to the encouragement of my mother and excellent art instructors.
+But I felt my talent was especially validated when I began winning statewide awards in high school.
 Although I chose to make my career as a journalist, my passion for art has always been a big part of my life and one of my greatest loves.

 I create art through a host of mediums: oil, watercolor, graphite, pastel, photography, and print making.
 My favorite medium, however, is oil.
 I simply enjoy its richness of color and fluidity that I do not find in other mediums.

-Many of my paintings are the result of working from the many reference photos I have taken during my travels.
+Many of my paintings are the result of working from the many reference photos taken during my travels as a journalist.
+Assignments around the world have afforded me a wealth of material from which to paint.
+I often pack my watercolors or pencils in my suitcase and paint or sketch whenever I can.
+My camera is also a useful tool in snapping thousands of photographs that I can use as references.that I have taken during my travels.
 I also enjoy painting plein air.
 I find that painting outdoors forces me to be expressive and work fast.
 After all, the light is constantly changing!
 Plein air is all about light.
 It gives a painting life.
 With each stroke of my brush, I see how color, shapes and light interplay with each other.
 It's like a dance across my canvas!

-I am fascinated by positive and negative space as well as a wide pallet of colors and how they relate to each other in creating effects.
+I also am fascinated by positive and negative space as well as a wide pallet of colors and how they relate to each other in creating effects.
 For that reason, I am often described as a colorist.
-I am also interested in capturing mood.
-I like to create the sense of noise -- a group of people enjoying drinks around a table or selling goods at an outdoor market, or silence -- a butterfly resting on a flower, a grouping of trees in a forest, still water flanked by mountains...
+I am also interested in capturing mood and paintings that appeal to the senses such as a group of people enjoying drinks around a table, an outdoor market filled with various fruits or vegetables, a car chase through the streets of Paris, butterfly resting on a flower, or a stream in the mountains.

 I also have found that my mindset as a writer makes me sensitive to detail.
 I am constantly looking for material and angles for my stories.
 It's the same in creating art.
 The difference is the medium, be it words or paint.
 What is important is relaying the message through my understanding of the big picture and the details that make up its many parts.
 I always ask myself: how does each element relate?
 What matters most?
 What will my audience think and feel?